-The NASA/ESA Hubble Space Telescope has captured the most detailed image yet of a close neighbour of the Milky Way — the Triangulum Galaxy, a spiral galaxy located at a distance of only three million light-years.
-This panoramic survey of the third-largest galaxy in our Local Group of galaxies provides a mesmerising view of the 40 billion stars that make up one of the most distant objects visible to the naked eye.
+The NASA/ESA Hubble Space Telescope has captured the most detailed image yet of a close neighbor of the Milky Way — the Triangulum Galaxy, a spiral galaxy located at a distance of only three million light-years.
+This panoramic survey of the third-largest galaxy in our Local Group of galaxies provides a mesmerizing view of the 40 billion stars that make up one of the most distant objects visible to the naked eye.

 This new image of the Triangulum Galaxy — also known as Messier 33 or NGC 598 — has a staggering 665 million pixels and showcases the central region of the galaxy and its inner spiral arms.
 To stitch together this gigantic mosaic, Hubble’s Advanced Camera for Surveys needed to create 54 separate images.